uber/Cadence-Docs/src/blog/_posts/2024-07-11-yearly-roadmap-update.md

 ### Zonal Isolation

 Cadence clusters have already been regionally isolated until this change.
 However, in the cloud, inter-zone communications matter as they are more expensive and their latencies are higher.
 Zones can individually have problems without impacting other cloud zones.
 In a regional architecture, a single zone problem might impact every request; however, with zonal isolation traffic from a zone with issues can easily be failed over to other zones, eliminating its impact on the whole cluster.
-Therefore, we implemented zonal isolation keeping domain traffic inside a single zone would help improve efficiency and reliability.
+Therefore, we implemented zonal isolation keeping domain traffic inside a single zone to help improve efficiency and reliability.

 ### Narrowing Blast Radius

 When there are issues in a Cadence cluster, it’s often from a single misbehaving workflow.
-When this happens the whole domain or the cluster could have had issues until this change.
+When this happens the whole domain or the cluster could have had issues until the specific workflow is addressed.
 With this change, we are able to contain the issue only to the offending workflow without impacting others.
 This is the narrowest blast radius possible.

 ### Async APIs